Submissions

 ACKNOWLEDGMENTS

 This section is optional.
-You can thank those who either helped with the experiments, or made other important contributions, such as discussing the protocol, commenting on the manuscript, or buying pizza.
+You can thank those who either helped with the experiments, or made other important contributions, such as discussing the protocol or commenting on the manuscript.

 REFERENCES (LITERATURE CITED)